-SOIL REHABILITATION & Foliar Application
+SOIL REHABILITATION & FOLIAR APPLICATION

-Back in the veggie beds, at first this squash grew rapidly, but look at the chlorotic leaves, especially in shade (red arrows).
+Back in the veggie beds, at first this squash grew rapidly, but look at the leaves, especially in shade (red arrows).
 Most of the leaves once looked as bad or worse, some frying completely in the sun.
 My daughter at Utah State had checked this soil for N-P-K, pH, conductivity, and salt.
 All were fine.
 Multiple assays of the soil parent material indicated adequate magnesium, iron, cobalt, and manganese, but low zinc, boron, and no molybdenum.
 There had been two years without squash in this bed so viruses were unlikely.
-Visual diagnostics also suggested molybdenum deficiency, with the lack of boron possibly accounting for the leaf miners (blue arrows).
+Visual diagnostics suggested molybdenum deficiency, with the lack of boron possibly accounting for the leaf miners (blue arrows).

 As discussed in the chapter on grassland restoration, I have noted both vegetative symptoms indicating molybdenum deficiency and have confirming test data from elsewhere on the property.
 I have reason to suspect that aboriginal burning over millennia left residual charcoal that retained atmospheric deposition of trace minerals in the soils and that those minerals were then lost when the place was terraced and tilled annually for apples.
+The base mineral soil, being sand, is likely to leach out those minerals.